Testing the isotropy of high energy cosmic rays using spherical needlets: Monte Carlo experiments

 Varying the alternatives, it appears that no method outperforms the other in a uniform way, but it seems that the two needlet methods, if not always optimal, consistently have a good behaviour.
 Moreover, the \multiple{} test is slightly more sensitive that the \plugin{} one.
-As an illustration, we represent in Tables~\ref{tab:H1power1} to \ref{tab:H3power3} the results of the simulation for a quite representative panel of alternatives, containing more or less spiky distributions, clusters of smoother alternatives, weak or strong anisotropy etc.
+As an illustration, we represent in Tables \ref{tab:H3power1} and \ref {tab:H3power3} the power of the procedures against the $\hypalt{c}$ alternative, for sample sizes equal to 25 and 100, and $(E_{\min}, n_s) = (10^{19}$~eV, 100), and ($6\times10^{19}$~eV, $500$), respectively.
+It can be seen from those tables that moving the lower energy limit upwards makes the detection easier.
+More tables are available in the online supplement, for a representative panel of alternatives, containing more or less spiky distributions, clusters of smoother alternatives, weak or strong anisotropy etc.